-The Brady Center is one of America’s oldest and biggest nonpartisan organizations with the goal of ending the gun violence epidemic in the United States.
+The Brady Campaign is one of America’s oldest and biggest nonpartisan organizations with the goal of ending the gun violence epidemic in the United States.
 Founded in 1974, their programs have lead the fight against domestic violence, family fire, and mass shootings in the United States.
 Thanks to Brady, gun background checks were made mandatory by law with the Brady Bill, passed by President Bill Clinton in 1993.
 Today, Brady continues to advocate for the adoption of common-sense gun laws across America’s political divides.

 What Their Goals Were

 Brady’s goal was to increase the number of visits to their website through Google Ads.
 Like many nonprofits, a major element of their marketing objective was to “get the word out there” and increase digital engagement with their website content.
 While their organic ranking was healthy, Brady was looking for a boost in order to gain a competitive edge on Google’s search engine results pages (SERPs) and get the online traffic rates they needed to improve their digital readership.</p>

 I’ve been impressed with ConnectAd’s ability to take a complicated situation, like America’s gun violence epidemic, and drill down to terms that people are using in their searches.
 It’s difficult because of certain [Google restrictions] around using the word ‘gun’ or ‘shooting’, but the team at ConnectAd know how to navigate those challenges so we can direct people to our resources.
 By being able to adjust ongoing campaigns so quickly, it makes us a more publicly accessible source of information.
 I would absolutely recommend their services!”

 VP Communications, Brady